allenai/pipeline/README.md

     and reusable outside the framework.
 While it is certainly possible to write reusable code without the framework, using the framework makes it impossible not to write modular code.
+-   Distinct users running different (but related) pipelines can gain efficiency by sharing data between pipelines and are automatically provided with a record of past pipeline runs and their outputs.